exter2703/WallpaperChanger/README.md

 - Custom wallpaper folder
 - Settings saved to disk

-## License

-This project is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 You are free to:
 - Use this application for personal and non-commercial purposes
 - Share it as-is, with proper credit